Web storage

-Web storage, sometimes known as DOM storage (Document Object Model storage), is a standard JavaScript API provided by web browsers.
+Web storage, formerly known as DOM storage (Document Object Model storage), is a standard JavaScript API provided by web browsers.
 It enables websites to store persistent data on users' devices similar to cookies, but with much larger capacity and no information sent in HTTP headers.
 There are two main web storage types: local storage and session storage, behaving similarly to persistent cookies and session cookies respectively.
 Web Storage is standardized by the World Wide Web Consortium (W3C) and WHATWG, and is supported by all major browsers.

 Features

 Web storage differs from cookies in some key ways.

 Purpose

 Cookies are intended for communication with servers; they are automatically added to all requests and can be accessed by both the server and client-side.
 Web storage falls exclusively under the purview of client-side scripting.
 Web storage data is not automatically transmitted to the server in every HTTP request, and a web server can't directly write to Web storage.
 However, either of these effects can be achieved with explicit client-side scripts, allowing for fine-tuning the server's desired interaction.